Boris Johnson: World reacts as UK PM endgame unfolds

 The Kremlin in Moscow has taken a swipe at outgoing UK Prime Minister Boris Johnson, who has overseen consistent British support for Ukraine in its fight against Russia's invasion.

-President Putin's spokesman Dmitry Peskov said Mr Johnson "really does not like us - and we (do not like) him either".
+President Putin's spokesman Dmitry Peskov said Mr Johnson "really does not like us - and we [do not like] him either".

-He said he hoped "more professional people" who can "make decisions through dialogue" would take over in London.
+He said he hoped "more professional people" who could "make decisions through dialogue" would take over in London.

 Meanwhile, Russian foreign ministry spokesman Maria Zakharova told reporters Mr Johnson had been "hit by a boomerang launched by himself", adding that the moral of the story was "do not seek to destroy Russia".

+But Ukraine struck the opposite tone: the presidency thanked the politician for his support in "the most difficult of times", according to news agency AFP.
-Ukrainian President Volodymyr Zelensky, who has developed a close relationship with Mr Johnson since the start of the war, has yet to comment publicly on the end of his time in office.

-But his advisor, Mykhailo Podolyak, took to Twitter to thank him for being "the first to arrive in Kyiv, despite missile attacks" and "always being at the forefront of supporting" Ukraine.
+Ukrainian President Volodymyr Zelensky developed a close relationship with Mr Johnson since the start of the war.
+His adviser, Mykhailo Podolyak, earlier took to Twitter to thank him for being "the first to arrive in Kyiv, despite missile attacks" and "always being at the forefront of supporting" Ukraine.

+The Russian officials were not the only critics, however, with a number noting the strained relations Mr Johnson had had at times with international partners following the UK's vote to leave the European Union, which he championed and eventually saw through.

-The Russian officials were not the only critics however - Guy Verhofstadt, the European parliament's former Brexit coordinator said Mr Johnson's reign was ending in "disgrace, just like his friend Donald Trump".
+Guy Verhofstadt, the European parliament's former Brexit coordinator, said "EU-UK relations suffered hugely with Johnson's choice of Brexit", adding his reign was ending in "disgrace, just like his friend Donald Trump".

-"EU - UK relations suffered hugely with Johnson's choice of Brexit," he added.

-Michel Barnier, the European Union's former chief negotiator, said Mr Johnson's departure "opens a new page in relations with" the UK - one he hoped would be "more constructive, more respectful of commitments made, in particular regarding peace & stability in Northern Ireland, and more friendly".
+Michel Barnier, the EU's former chief negotiator, said Mr Johnson's departure "opens a new page in relations with" the UK - one he hoped would be "more constructive, more respectful of commitments made, in particular regarding peace & stability in Northern Ireland, and more friendly".

-However most international leaders haven't yet addressed Mr Johnson's imminent departure - possibly waiting until it is confirmed.
+Irish Prime Minister Micheal Martin also saw the resignation as a chance for a reset in relations with the UK.
+He acknowledged in an official statement that he "didn't always agree" with Mr Johnson, saying relations between the governments had been "strained and challenged in recent times".

+"We have now an opportunity to return to the true spirit of partnership and mutual respect that is needed to underpin the gains of the Good Friday Agreement."

-But news outlets around the world have reported the dramatic events as they happened.
+News outlets around the world have also been following the dramatic events as they happened.

 Here are our correspondents in the US, Singapore and Europe with the view from where they are.